 What are copyrights exactly and what do they protect?

-Original work is protected by copyright laws.
+In the US, original work is protected by copyright laws.
 Very basically, the creator of an original piece of work (writing, graphics, photographs, etc) has copyright protection over her work.
 This gives the creator of the work the right to control the copying of their work, including things like not just copying, but also creation of derivative works, reprinting, displaying and more.
 Someone else would need to get the copyright owner’s permission before basically doing anything with the copyright protected work.